ramiroaraujo/alfred-tmux-workflow/README.md

 # Tmux Workflow for Alfred app

+> Note, this is the pre-mavericks branch.
+For the Mavericks branch go to the [master branch](https://github.com/ramiroaraujo/alfred-tmux-workflow)

 Alfred workflow to manage tmux sessions, integrated with iTerm2.
 It can list current sessions, connect to them, kill them or create a new one.
 The connect or create action actually opens iTerm2 and connects to the session.
 It can also open a default bash or zsh shell.
 Additionally, in all the _open_ actions (new session, connect to session, or bash/zsh shell) it can ```cd``` to the current Finder's or Path Finder's directory.